-A time-varying energy transfer that is updated in Real-time and included in the Actual Net Interchange term (“NIA”) in the same manner as a Tie Line in the affected Balancing Authorities’ Reporting Area Control Error (“ACE”) equation (or alternate control processes).
-Pseudo Ties can be considered NEW, Modify Path or Volume, Reinstate or Terminate for either Load or Generation.
-The entire process is explained in much greater detail, by reviewing BPM 030 – Pseudo Ties.
-Please attach the below documents to the submitted MCR within the MISO Model Manager (MMM).
+A time-varying energy transfer that is updated in real time and included in the Actual Net Interchange (“NIA”) term in the same manner as a Tie-Line in the affected Balancing Authorities’ Reporting Area Control Error (“ACE”) equation (or alternate control processes).

-Both Market and Non-Market Participants will need to utilize the new MISO Help Center for keeping their data current.
+Both market and non-market participants will need to utilize the MISO Help Center to keep their data current.
 You are required to notify us of changes such as:

-Please complete and sign this form if you wish to terminate your Certified Market Participant status.
-MISO must receive the request no later than five (5) business days prior to the requested termination date.
+Please complete and sign this form to terminate your Certified Market Participant status.
+MISO must receive the request no later than five business days prior to the requested termination date.

-You may reapply to become a Market Participant no earlier than one (1) month after the effective date of termination, and only provided that you are not in default of any obligation incurred under the Tariff.
+You may reapply to become a Market Participant no earlier than one month after the effective date of termination, and only provided you are not in default of any obligation incurred under the tariff.